-- It collects shortcuts systematically to streamline tasks of practices.
+- It collects shortcuts systematically to streamline tasks of practice.

 - It offers outstanding training options as well as optimal customer service.

-- Its interface can update, which might makes it a bit more complex.
+- Its interface can update, which might make it a bit more complex.

 - It takes a considerable amount of time to learn the custom options well to use the system.